Merchant Marine Act of 1920: 1936 law

 The Merchant Marine Act of 1936 was a major update to the law.
-Its purpose is "to further the development and maintenance of an adequate and well-balanced American merchant marine, to promote the commerce of the United States, to aid in the national defense, to repeal certain former legislation, and for other purposes."
+Its purpose was "to further the development and maintenance of an adequate and well-balanced American merchant marine, to promote the commerce of the United States, to aid in the national defense, to repeal certain former legislation, and for other purposes."

 Specifically, it established the United States Maritime Commission, and required a United States Merchant Marine that: